datazoompuc/datazoom.amazonia/README.md

 production, consumption, imports, exports, transformation, and final use.

-The processed dataset provides yearly data from 2003 to 2023.
+The processed dataset provides yearly data from **1970 to 2025**, read from EPE’s consolidated BEN dashboard table rather than the old one-sheet-per-year workbook.
 It covers all Brazilian energy sources (such as petróleo, gás natural, carvão, eletricidade, lenha, solar and others) and distinguishes between different types of energy flow: production, transformation, final consumption, losses, and adjustments.

-Each energy source appears as a separate column in the original spreadsheets.
-The cleaned data is returned in long format, with one row per combination of year, energy source, and account type.
-The account type is labeled to indicate whether it refers to production, transformation (for example, “TRANSFORMAÇÃO – REFINARIAS DE PETRÓLEO”), or consumption (for example, “CONSUMO – RESIDENCIAL”).
+The cleaned data is returned in long format, with one row per combination of year, account, energy source (`fonte`/`source`), and a `tipo`/`type` column (Fontes de Energia Primária/Secundária/Total) the old one-sheet-per-year workbook never exposed.
+Account labels are the source’s own wording (for example, “Refinarias de Petróleo” or “Residencial”), not a synthetic uppercase reconstruction like the old data used (“TRANSFORMAÇÃO – REFINARIAS DE PETRÓLEO”). **This is a breaking change** from earlier package versions: `raw_data = TRUE` now returns one already-tidy table instead of one table per year, and account labels have changed wording.

 #### State Energy Production Panel

-The State Energy Production Panel provides yearly data from 2011 to 2024 on electricity generation by energy source and Brazilian state.
+The State Energy Production Panel provides yearly data from **2011 to 2025** on electricity generation by energy source and Brazilian state.
 The data is sourced from EPE’s BEN Chapter 8 (Dados Estaduais) and covers all 27 states, including the Federal District.

 Each row corresponds to one state-year combination.
 The dataset includes production by source (hydro, wind, solar, nuclear, thermal, sugar cane,